ranjotsingh/EmojiDisplay/README.md

 This is your Chrome extension which replaces a word or phrase with a different word or phrase.

+e.g. Special characters 😀, 😁, 😂, 😃, etc. are replaced with graphics of Apple Emojis.